system-transparency/stfe/README.md

 1. Client-side tooling should ultimately fail-close if a signed checksum is not transparency logged.
 This requires a reliable and available log ecosystem.
 This is easier to achieve if there are multiple independent log operators.
-2. Client-side tooling should verify that the signed checksums appears in one or more logs.
+2. Client-side tooling should verify that the signed checksums appears in a log.
 This requires inclusion proof verification.
 STFE forces this by never issuing so-called _promises to log_ as in [Certificate Transparency](https://tools.ietf.org/html/rfc6962).<sup>[2](#footnote-2)</sup>
 3. Client-side tooling should verify that the log is append-only.
 This requires consistency proof verification.